 From what I can gather from some troll information I discovered online,

 Both male and female trolls can have babies.
-Tina (or Reva) didn’t think she could have babies but as the female, it is actually easy for her to have one.
+Tina (or Reva) didn’t think she could have babies but as a female, it is actually easy for her to have one.
 Obviously, because Vore was spitting out hisiits, once he and Reva did the deed, instead of a hisiit, he had an actual troll baby.

 The hiisit was produced by him as an unfertilized egg from the troll.
-Because it can be shaped into anything, Vore would mold the hiisit into the form of the baby he intended swapping it with.
+Because it can be shaped into anything, Vore would mold the hiisit into the form of the baby he intended to swap it with.
 From there, he had successfully stolen a human baby to traffic.
 In the book, Vore takes a picture of Elisabet’s baby so he can go back and mold it.
-He justified this because his parents were locked up, experimented on and killed.
+He justified this because his parents were locked up, experimented on, and killed.
 Revas parents also and many other troll babies were taken away by humans and made to think they were human.